 Is the name of a land administrative district, Parish of Goollooinboin, within the County of Cook.

 Is a mass of contorted ironstone.
 Named by Haydn Washington, one of the triumvirate who explored and named the Gardens of Stone National Park.
 The knot is also a platform to view the Wolgan Valley.
 Located 25m east of the walking track between Mount Horne Trail and Mount McLean.
 Ref: Correspondence with Haydn Washington, 30th May 2010.

-One of the most remarkable locations in the Wollemi Wilderness.
-Stretching as far as the eye could see was a ledge of gargantuan proportions.
-The ledge is approximately 400 metres long What made the ledge so amazing was the cliffs above and below.
-Below the drop was 35m+; above it was at least 50m.
-Adding to the splendour was the array of colours, shades of pink through to apricot, orange to deep purple.
-Located on the eastern side of a cliff lined, V shaped gully.
-A southern tributary of Capertee Creek on the western end of the property, Red Cliffs, Newnes.
-Named by Michael Keats, Brian Fox and Yuri Bolotin on a Bush club walk, 6th May 2016.
+Is one of the most remarkable locations in the Wollemi National Park.
+It is a ledge of gargantuan proportions, approximately 400 metres long.
+What makes it particularly amazing are the cliffs above and below.
+Below, the drop is 35 m+; above, the cliffs are at least 50 m high.
+Adding to the splendour, is the array of colours - shades of pink, through to apricot, orange to deep purple.
+Located on the eastern side of a cliff-lined, V shaped gully, a southern tributary of Capertee Creek on the western end of the property Red Cliffs, Newnes.
+Named by Michael Keats, Brian Fox and Yuri Bolotin on a bushwalk, 6 May 2016.